The History of F.I.P.J.P.

 The French Federation was also having managerial problems, but in 1969, after the election of a new committee at the head of the French Federation (F.F.P.J.P.), the new President decided to contact the National Federations, mentioned above, with a view to breathing new life into the International Federation.
 Discussions during a meeting in Marseille in 1970 were positive and the year after a World Championship was organised by the County Committee of Alpes-Maritimes under the direction of the F.I.P.J.P.´s young and new General Secretary, Mr Henri Bernard.
 Since this date, the World Championships have been organised every year without interruption.

 At the Congress of 1971, Mr Paul (French Federation´s President) was elected President of the International Federation with MM.
 Bernard and Garnier as General Secretary and General Treasurer.
 Since this date France has always held the Presidency.
 When in 1977 President PAUL ended his mandate with the French Federation, he decided at the same time to no longer continue as the F.I.P.J.P.
-President, the General Secretary Mr Henri Bernard was elected as the President of the F.I.P.J.P. a position which he still retains.
+President, the General Secretary Mr Henri Bernard was elected as the President of the F.I.P.J.P. a position which he kept until 2005.
+Now the president is Mr Claude Azema, reelected in 2009 and 2013

 Following its new start in 1971 the F.I.P.J.P. has continually welcomed new members.
-The number of member Federations has increased from the original seven to forty three across the five continents.
-The number of licensed players is higher than half a million (figures as of 1996).
+The number of member Federations has increased from the original seven to more than one hundred now across the five continents.
+The number of players is higher than 15 millions in he world.

-Since 1987, in addition to the classical World Championships, World Championships for ladies and youngsters have been held alternatively every two years.
+Since 1987, in addition to the classical World Championships, World Championships for ladies and youngsters have been held alternatively every two years, with World Cup gathering the eight best countries, the years without world championship.

 The F.I.P.J.P. has also been a member of the A.G.F.I.S.
-(Association Generale des Federations Internationales de Sports) and under this name took part in the World Games in 1985 in London, in 1989 in The Hague and in 1993 in Karlsruhe.
-It is now the C.M.S.B., of which more is spoken later, who incorporated the F.I.P.J.P. into its organisation and it is as a member of the C.M.S.B. that the F.I.P.J.P. participated in the 1997 World Games in Lahti (Finland) together with 27 other International organisations.
+(Association or International Sport Federations recognized by IOC) and under this name took part in the World Games in 1985 in London, in 1989 in The Hague and in 1993 in Karlsruhe.
+It is now the C.M.S.B., of which more is spoken later, who incorporated the F.I.P.J.P. into its organization and it is as a member of the C.M.S.B. that the F.I.P.J.P. participated in the 1997, 2001, 2005 2009 and 2013 World Games.

 Following further discussions between three International Federations, the C.B.I.
 (Confederation Bouliste Internationale), F.I.B.
-(Federation Internationale Boules) and F.I.P.J.P. it was decided to create the Confédération Mondiale Sport Boules (C.M.S.B.), which was done on December 21st, 1985 in Monaco where the C.M.S.B. has since that time had its registered offices.
+(Federation Internationale Boules) and F.I.P.J.P. it was decided to create the Confédération Mondiale Sport Boules (C.M.S.B.), which was done on December 21st, 1985 in Monaco where the C.M.S.B. has since that time had its registered offices, SAS Albert II being the honorary president.